HMS Nautilus (1804): Career

 On 23 August Nautilus sent into Plymouth Count Suwaroff, Pondelli, master.
 Count Suwaroff had been sailing from Petersburg to Corunna.

 On 12 September Nautilus detained the American ship Colombe, of Boston, Iday, master.
 She had been sailing to Dunkirk with tobacco and staves.
 Colombe arrived at Plymouth the next day.

-On 12 November Nautilus detained the Spanish shipEcho, Francisco Barzelo, master.
+On 12 November Nautilus detained the Spanish ship Echo, Francisco Barzelo, master.